lkfink/lkfink.github.io/README.md

 She was inspired to create a website on Github by [Brian Hurley](https://github.com/bkhurley).

-Most of her website code was adapted from [Karl Broman's](https://github.com/kbroman) personal git website and great tutorials.
+Most of Lauren's website code was adapted from [Karl Broman's](https://github.com/kbroman) personal git website and great tutorials.